Skip to main content

 Noble Drilling (US) LLC - Noble Jim Day RigSugar Land120

-The biggest impact was at US Steel Tubular Products- Lone Star at its Lone Star facility, reporting 679 affected workers.
+The most significant filing came from US Steel Tubular Products- Lone Star at its Lone Star facility, reporting 679 affected workers.
 Southwestern Energy followed with 376 workers.

 Trend & Outlook